kubeshop/botkube-docs/versioned_docs/version-0.14/configuration/index.md

 helm upgrade -n botkube botkube -f /tmp/values.yaml helm/botkube --wait
 ```

-As both Helm release upgrade and some of the `@BotKube` commands modify the same configuration, it is merged during the **helm upgrade** command.
+As both Helm release upgrade and some of the `@Botkube` commands modify the same configuration, it is merged during the **helm upgrade** command.
 Whenever you specify a new value in the `/tmp/values.yaml` file, it will override the existing value in the configuration.

 ### Preventing overrides by default Helm chart values